gemfire/gemfire-developer-website/content/blog/verifying-vmware-gemfire-region-consistency.md

 ## Future
-A service like this built into Apache Geode would be useful.
+A service like this built into VMware GemFire would be useful.

 The service should also provide a callback for unequal values so that the application can take some action to repair the sites (e.g. applying the value in one site to the other).

-There are a number of Apache Geode enhancements that would be helpful in this scenario including the ability to:
+There are a number of VMware GemFire enhancements that would be helpful in this scenario including the ability to:
 * change a client Region’s Pool so that it can easily switch between sites
 * connect a client Region to two Pools simultaneously and to choose on which to invoke an operation
 * connect a client Region to two Pools simultaneously in a primary / secondary arrangement